Epidurals: All You Need To Know

 During labour and delivery, the medications used are safe and do not affect the baby in any way.
 However, the mother’s blood pressure may decrease in the first few minutes.
 There is no need to worry because once an epidural shot is registered, the doctor and anesthesiologist will closely monitor the mother and the baby throughout the labour and delivery.

-Every woman desires to undergo a natural childbirth.
+Every woman desires to undergo natural childbirth.
 However, sometimes the pain may become unbearable and it is here that epidurals can relieve pain during delivery.
-At the end, it is a subjective choice of all woman whether to opt for epidurals or not.
+In the end, it is a subjective choice of all woman whether to opt for epidurals or not.